Aracellii/Vector-Paint-Studio/README.md

-# Project Grafkom
+# Vector-Paint-Studio

-Project Grafkom is a Python and PySide6 desktop application for drawing simple vector objects.
+Vector-Paint-Studio is a Python and PySide6 desktop application for drawing simple vector objects.

 ![Project Grafkom preview](assets/readme-preview.svg)